Moving without thought, worries or troubles

 - keep running

-Perfect pacing at Copenhagen half marathon
+Perfect pacing at Copenhagen half

-There were no fancy GPS gadgets, no racing plans, no structured training plans – just having fun.
+There were no fancy GPS gadgets, no racing plans, no structured training plans – just running.
 Enjoying at the beginning of the race, suffer in the second part and final sprint at the finish line.
 Great race and perfect split times from the first step and all the way to the finish line.

 Physiotherapist tips for runners